 Investments-Participants elect to invest in one or a combination of the investment funds offered by the Plan.
-Additionally, they may subsequently change their contribution rate, redesignate the allocation of contributions, or transfer existing balances among investment funds, subject to the limits set forth in the Plan.
+Additionally, they may subsequently change their contribution rate, re-designate the allocation of contributions or transfer existing balances among investment funds, subject to the limits set forth in the Plan.
 Investment options offered by the Plan during the year were:

-- ·Fidelity Magellan Fund
+- Fidelity Magellan Fund

-- ·Fidelity Equity-Income Fund
+- · Fidelity Equity-Income Fund

-- ·Fidelity Growth Company Fund
+- · Fidelity Growth Company Fund

-- ·Fidelity Government Income Fund
+- · Fidelity Government Income Fund

-- ·Fidelity OTC Portfolio
+- · Fidelity OTC Portfolio

-- ·Fidelity Overseas Fund
+- · Fidelity Overseas Fund

-- ·Fidelity Balanced Fund
+- · Fidelity Balanced Fund

-- ·Fidelity Asset Manager
+- · Fidelity Asset Manager

-- ·Fidelity Asset Manager: Growth
+- · Fidelity Asset Manager: Growth

-- ·Fidelity Asset Manager: Income
+- · Fidelity Asset Manager: Income

-- ·Fidelity Retirement Money Market Portfolio
+- · Fidelity Retirement Money Market Portfolio

-- ·Fidelity U.S. Bond Index Fund
+- · Fidelity U.S. Bond Index Fund

-- $\cdot$ U.S. Equity Index Commingled Pool
+- · U.S. Equity Index Commingled Pool

-- ·Blended Income Fund
+- · Blended Income Fund

-- ·Stated Return Fund (closed to new investments in 1992)
+- · Stated Return Fund (closed to new investments in 1992)

-- $\cdot Spartan\ International\ Index\ Fund$
+- · Spartan International Index Fund

-- ·Vanguard Target Retirement Income
+- · Vanguard Target Retirement Income

-- ·Vanguard Target Retirement 2005
+- · Vanguard Target Retirement 2005

-- ·Vanguard Target Retirement 2015
+- · Vanguard Target Retirement 2015

-- ·Vanguard Target Retirement 2025
+- · Vanguard Target Retirement 2025

-- ·Vanguard Target Retirement 2035
+- Vanguard Target Retirement 2035

-- ·Vanguard Target Retirement 2045
+- · Vanguard Target Retirement 2045

-- ·Individual Brokerage Account (Fidelity BrokerageLink)
+- Individual Brokerage Account (Fidelity BrokerageLink)

-- ·UAL Stock Fund (started March 1, 2006).
+- · UAL Stock Fund (started March 1, 2006)

 Vesting-Participants are vested immediately in their pre-tax contributions, catch-up contributions, rollover contributions, and their related earnings thereon.
-Flight Attendants employed as of January 1, 2006 are immediately 100% vested in the direct company contribution and company matching contribution.
-Employees hired after January 1, 2006 will be subject to a vesting schedule of direct and matching Company contributions that begins with 0% for less than one year of service and increased annually by 33% to 100% for 3 or more years of service.
-Employees will be 100% vested in Company contributions upon death or attainment of age 65 while employed by the Company or an affiliate.
+Salaried and Management Employees including Engineers are 100% vested in the Company's matching contributions.
+Employees will be 100% vested in direct Company contributions upon death or attainment of age 65 while employed by the Company or an affiliate; otherwise, there is a three-year vesting schedule for direct Compan ny contributions beginning with 33% vested after the first year of service and increasing in 33% increments each year thereafter.
+Dispatchers who were employed on January 1, 2005 are 100% vested in the Company contributions and related earnings.
+Otherwise, they will be subject to a vesting schedule (starting at 20% after one year of service until 100% after five years of service).
+Dispatchers will be 100% vested in company's contributions upon death or attainment of age 65 while still employed by the Company or an affiliate.

 Forfeitures- Upon termination of employment, participants will forfeit the nonvested portion of their account balance and such balance will be held in a separate subaccount until the participant incurs a break in service of five full years, at which time the subaccount balance will be forfeited.
 If the participant resumes employment with the Company or an Affiliate prior to incurring a break in service of five full years, such subaccount will be disregarded and the balance will be included in the participant's account.
-Forfeitures occurring in a Plan Year will first be applied to restore the accounts of participants and any remaining forfeitures will be used to reduce the Company's contributions for the Plan Year in which the forfeiture occurs.
-Forfeited nonvested accounts totaled \$14,726 and \$1,224 at December 31, 2006 and 2005, respectively.
+Forfeitures occurring in a plan year will first be applied to restore the accounts of participants and any remaining forfeitures will be used to reduce the Company's contributions for the plan year in which the forfeiture occurs.
+Forfeited nonvested accounts totaled \$116,600 and \$7,594 at December 31, 2006 and 2005, respectively.
 For the year ended December 31, 2006, no forfeitures were applied to reduce the Company's contributions under the Plan.